blockmatic/dmeetup/README.md

 ## About EOS Costa Rica

-EOS Blockchain is aiming to become a decentralized operating system which can support large-scale decentralized applications.
+We challenge ourselves to provide the EOS platform with a strong geographical and political diversity by running the most robust EOS Block Producer possible from Costa Rica; We pledge to leverage our talent, experience, and sustainable internet resources to meet such an important challenge.

 EOS Costa Rica supports the EOS.io community by maintaining and contributing to open source initiatives, meetups and workshops.

-We challenge ourselves to provide the EOS platform with a strong geographical and political diversity by running the most robust EOS Block Producer possible from Costa Rica; We pledge to leverage our talent, experience, and sustainable internet resources to meet such an important challenge.

 [eoscostarica.io](https://eoscostarica.io)